susumuota/kaggleenv/README.md

 # RUN pip install -U pip
 ```

-You can specify a tag (e.g. edit `latest` to `v99`) to keep using the same environment, otherwise it fetches latest one every time you build image.
+You can specify a tag (e.g. `v105` instead of `latest`) to keep using the same environment, otherwise it fetches latest one every time you build image.
 You can find tags from [GCR page](https://gcr.io/kaggle-images/python).

 ### Create `jupyter_notebook_config.py.patch`